privatenumber/vite-css-modules/README.md

 This patches your Vite to handle CSS Modules in a more predictable way.

-### Bonus feature: Type definition (`.d.ts` file) generation
+### Bonus feature: strogly typed CSS Modules

-This plugin can also conveniently generate type definitions for CSS Modules by creating corresponding `.d.ts` files next to the source files.
+This plugin can conveniently generate type definitions for CSS Modules by creating `.d.ts` files alongside the source files.
+For example, if `style.module.css` is imported, it will create a `style.module.css.d.ts` file next to it containing type definitions for the exported class names.

 This improves the developer experience by providing type-safe class name imports, better autocompletion, and enhanced error checking directly in your editor when working with CSS Modules.